 We announce new activities, reminders, and news about Club activities and happenings in a periodic e-mail sent to all members with e-mail addresses.
-Not only does this approach save printing and mailing costs, it allow us to reach many more people rapidly.
-We urge you to read this e-mail to learn about activities and events as well the general state of the Club.
+Not only does this approach save printing and mailing costs, but it also allows us to reach many more people rapidly.
+We urge you to read this e-mail to learn about activities and events as well as the general state of the Club.

 Payment by Credit Card